 For example, treating diastasis recti can strengthen the core muscles, alleviating pain and helping you lead a more active lifestyle.

-The removal of excess skin may open up a whole new wardrobe, making clothing less functional and more playful — these are the simple but profound changes that make a tummy tuck a valuable and worthwhile endeavour.
+The removal of excess fat and skin may open up a whole new wardrobe, making clothing less functional and more playful — these are the simple but profound changes that make a tummy tuck a valuable and worthwhile endeavour.

 Schedule a Consultation with CREO Clinic Today